semgrep/bento/README.md

   </a>
 </p>

-Bento is a locally run tool that auto-checks for meaningful bugs when you commit code.
-It's a free and opionated program analysis toolkit for Python 3 web apps.
+Bento is a free bug-finding tool that runs locally when you commit code.
+It has speciality checks for common Python 3 web frameworks and OSS checks for JavaScript, TypeScript, Docker, and shell files.

 - **Find bugs that matter.** Bento runs its [own checks](#bento-checks) and OSS tools to catch actual bugs.
 It never reports style-related issues and its checks are chosen based on performance across the PyPI and npm ecosystems.
 - **Keep your workflow.** Unlike other tools you won’t have to fix existing bugs to adopt Bento.
 It takes 30 seconds to get started and coding again.